gclouduniverse/jupyter-extensions-cookiecutter/README.md

 npm run install-extension
 ```

-Return to the main directory:
+Return to the main directory, and start the development server:

 ```
 cd ..